 Addressing many of the issues below could involve relocating wires, or erecting wires. **Always know the electrical code, including local codes for these installations and their location and follow them.** No dB improvement is worth the risks of insurance-cancelling code violations, possible severe property damage, injury, or even loss of life when these rules are not followed.

 DISCLAIMER: Any advice given on this web site shall be construed as withdrawn if following it in a specific location or circumstance involves violating electrical or building codes, unsafe practices or the following paragraph.
-The reader is solely responsible for knowing codes in effect at their location.
+Readers are solely responsible for knowing codes in effect at their locations.